sparkfunX/Satellite_Transceiver_Function_Board__Swarm_M138/docs/hardware_overview.md

 ## Power Control (High-Side Power Switch)

-Power for the Swarm M138 modem is drawn from the MicroMod **VIN** pins.
+Power for the Swarm M138 modem is drawn from the MicroMod **VCC** pins.
 The modem requires 3.0V<sub>Minimum</sub>, 5.0V<sub>Maximum</sub>.

-**VIN** will be 5.0V when the MicroMod Main Board is powered via USB-C, and between 3.6V and 4.2V when the MicroMod Main Board is drawing power from a LiPo battery.
+**VCC** will be 5.0V when the MicroMod Main Board is powered via USB-C, and between 3.6V and 4.2V when the MicroMod Main Board is drawing power from a LiPo battery.

 Power for the Swarm M138 modem is connected via a MIC94064 High-Side Power Switch.